Resources

 Beyond Grief by Carol Staudacher

-BOOK: A Guide for Recovering from the death of a loved one.
+REFLECTION: A guide for recovering from the death of a loved one.

 Option B: Facing Adversity, Building Resilience and Finding Joy by Sandberg & Grant

-C Parkes Murray, Love and Loss: The Roots of Grief and It’s Complication
+Love and Loss: The Roots of Grief and It’s Complication by C Parkes Murray

 Continuing Bonds by Klass, Silverman & Nickman